-Kids in Control and Teens in Control are free education and support programs offered and created by BC Schizophrenia Society.
-They target children and youth (8-18 years) who have a family member with a mental illness (e.g., bipolar disorder, schizophrenia, major depression).

-Another primary goal is to increase knowledge and understanding of mental illness.
+Kids in Control and Teens in Control are free education and support programs created and offered by BC Schizophrenia Society.
+They are for children and youth (8-18 years) who have a family member with mental illness (e.g. schizophrenia, bipolar disorder, depression, etc.).
+These programs aim to foster resilience and increase knowledge and understanding of mental illness.

 When there is a clearer understanding of mental illness, children and youth are able to express more compassion for their parent or sibling.
-It also gives them the necessary language to talk about mental illness, which creates opportunities for them to articulate their needs, access resources and process their experiences.
-This all helps provide a greater sense of security for children and youth.
+It also gives them the necessary language to talk about mental illness, which creates opportunities for them to express their needs, access resources, and process their experiences.
+This all helps provide a greater sense of security and empowerment for children and youth.

 Some benefits for children and youth include: